yyc1217/OAuth-Service/README.md

-Web-Service
+OAuth-Service
 ===========

-Supply school information using OAuth
+Supply information for OAuth in NCU-CC